 Your Miami product liability lawyer may need to show that the manufacturer in question failed to either:

-At the Law Offices of Victor Dante, our Miami product liability lawyers have represented victims who were injured by defective products in a variety of industries, including:
+At the Dante Law Firm, P.A., our Miami product liability lawyers have represented victims who were injured by defective products in a variety of industries, including: